That Should Be A Movie: A Christmas Far From Home by Stanley Weintraub

 Perhaps in a movie the historical figures General O. P. Smith, Colonel Allen D. MacLean, and Lieutenant Joseph Owen could be shown engaging in firefights with the Chinese on the ground and then having their reports ignored by higher command.
 There could be a scene of them trying to convince General Almond of the Chinese presence when he flies to the front line to pass out medals like Santa.
 Two of the medals were awarded to Lieutenant Colonel Don C. Faith and Lieutenant Everett Smalley.
 Off officers tore them off and threw them in the snow out of frustration with a high command that wasn’t listening to them.
 To the men on the front line, ad nauseam promises of “home for Christmas” became a joke.

-“I hope to keep my promise to have them home for Christmas once we reach the Yalu.,” MacArthur said again and again.
+“I hope to keep my promise to have them home for Christmas once we reach the Yalu.,” MacArthur said repeatedly.
 To bolster confidence, MacArthur flew over the Yalu’s southern bank.
 He saw no Chinese presence during the day.
 That was because at night trucks and conscripted peasant porters carrying a-frame burdens on their backs crossed the ice.
 Villagers and farmers then swept the tracks in the snow away.
 MacArthur’s confidence was supported by his “yes man” and head of intelligence, Charles Andrew Willoughby.
 When asked about POWs reporting large numbers of Chinese soldiers, Willoughby replied those were “Marine lies.”
-Still, when reporters asked MacArthur about American troops encountering Chinese resistance, even his confidence seemed a bit shaken.
+Still, when reporters asked MacArthur about American troops encountering Chinese resistance, his confidence seemed shaken.
 “Well, if they go fast enough,” MacArthur replied, with some annoyance.
 “Maybe some of them could be home by Christmas.”

 The Chinese also underestimated the Americans.
 A Maoist pamphlet claimed that the American infantry